 All students gain real work experience through one term of required cooperative education employment.
 They also complete a required portfolio workshop course in which they refine and complete their portfolio as needed for application to the BFA program in 3D digital design in the College of Imaging Arts and Sciences, or for an employment search.

 STEM and the 3DGT program

-Education in STEM (science, technology, engineering, math) careers is a major emphasis for students, parents, and counselors as they consider which college programs match students interests and aptitudes.
+Education in STEM (science, technology, engineering, math) careers is a major emphasis for students, parents, and counselors as they consider which college programs match students' interests and aptitudes.
 Funding for STEM career preparation is often a driving factor.
-The NTID 3D graphics technology program is a STEM-career program.
+The NTID 3D graphics technology program is a STEM career program.
 3D graphics is listed in the technology/computer science STEM disciplines.
-3D graphics and production for 3D printing print media, and digital media cannot happen without the immersion in computer technology.
+3D graphics and production for 3D printing, print media, and digital media cannot happen without immersion in computer technology.

 Graduates from the 3DGT program create 3D graphics, 3D printouts, environmental visualization graphics, and 3D models used in multimedia and animation on the job.
 Graduates will also be responsible for creating traditional media drawings and paintings, as well as animating 3D graphics, modeling, 3D printing, reading and understanding design plans and blueprints to translate into 3D models, and applying computer-based skills in 2D and 3D graphics software.

 Places of employment

-Students in the 3D computer graphics major program be prepared and qualified for obtaining entry-level employment in the industry, finding jobs with titles such as: junior computer graphic designer, junior computer animator, technical illustrator, 3D illustrator, 3D animator, junior environment artist, junior animator, 3D generalist, modeler, animator, texture artist, 3D visualization artist, and rigger.
+Students in the 3D graphics technology program will be prepared and qualified for obtaining entry-level employment in the industry, finding jobs with titles such as: junior computer graphic designer, junior computer animator, technical illustrator, 3D illustrator, 3D animator, junior environment artist, junior animator, 3D generalist, modeler, animator, texture artist, 3D visualization artist, and rigger.
 Graduates usually find employment in a variety of commercial, corporate, government, and educational settings.
 Examples include computer graphics firms, advertising agencies, art studios, architectural firms, film and video studios, animation studios, government agencies, industrial training or media departments, educational media centers, and educational institutions.